pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/26_PDF.md

 </div>
 ```

-The code above created container for documents:
+This looks like the following in editmode:

 ![PDF editable - the empty area](../../img/editables_pdf_empty_container.png)

-A user can drag there documents from Assets:
+A user can now drag documents there from the *Assets* tree:

 ![PDF editable - drag a document](../../img/editables_pdf_filled.png)

-### Processing metadata
+### Processing Metadata

-You're able to add some metadata information (for example hotspots) in every page puted into the PDF area.
+You're also able to add some meta information (for example hotspots) on every page of the assigned PDF.
 ![Add metada to the PDF editable](../../img/editables_pdf_add_metadata.png)

-The example below shows how you can retrieve these information:
+The example below shows how you can retrieve this information:
 ```php
 <div class="pdf">
     <?= $this->pdf("myPdf", [